mirceak/ApiServer-Unity-Laravel-Passport/README.md

 # This is not the best way to go about it but this is not about facebook, it's just a proof of concept at this point.
 ```

+# At this point you have a client that communicates with a server and you can login or register users and you can edit and view
+# their data.
+You know how to add more fields to your database and how to handle those fields.
+That seems like a good start right :D?

+# I will stop writing in this readme file for a while starting now (I will only update in case I modify the files mentioned).
+# I will however continue updating the client and the server until I turn the repository into an open source multiplayer clicker game.